karrioapi/karrio/README.md

 - [Purplship Cloud](https://cloud.purplship.com) let's you use the fullset of shipping features. you don't need to deploy anything.
 We will manage and scale your infrastructure.
 - [Purplship OSS](#purplship-oss) is an open-source version of purplship that provides the core functionality of purplship (rating API, tracking API, shipping API), but lacks more advanced features (multi-tenant/orgs, shipping billing data, built-in address validation, etc.)
 - [Purplship SDK](#purplship-sdk) is the core of the purplship abstraction layer.
-It can be installed as a simple set of python libraries to do the low level carrier integration yourself.
+It can be installed as a simple set of python libraries to do the low level carrier integration scripting yourself.

 > Source code for all editions is contained in this repository.
 See the [License section](#license) for more details.